 The pictures below, of a patient treated by Dr. Hall, the author of this site, show a patient with a tooth gap in the front.
 Bonding material (composite), which is manufactured to simulate tooth enamel as perfectly as possible, was applied to the gap.
 With the proper artistic shading, shaping, and polishing, the final result looks so natural that it is very difficult to tell that anything artificial has been added to the teeth.

 This procedure was accomplished in one hour.
-(Note: this patient had also bleached her teeth in separate appointments, which is why they look whiter than at the left.)
+(Note: this patient had also bleached her teeth in separate appointments after the “before” picture was taken but before the bonding work was performed, which is why they look whiter than at the left.)